scottdkey/shakespeare_db/readme.md

 ### Note for Windows
 Windows may require turning on various virtualization options in the BIOS to allow docker to run properly.

-#### The docker setup is for ease of use, these SQL files are compatible with the MySQL dialect and can be used in any compatible database, such as [PlanetScale](https://planetscale.com/)
+#### The docker setup is for ease of use
+- The Database files are compatible with the MySQL dialect and can be used in any compatible database, such as [PlanetScale](https://planetscale.com/)

 ## Setting Environment variables
 In the root of this directory there is a file named `.env.example`, make a copy of this file and fill in the values needed to access the database.
 If you copy the contents of `.env.example` this will still run the database locally using those as default values

-## Running Database
+## Running Databases
 Navigate to the folder via cli, and on most operating systems run the application with the command.
+This will spin up both the `OpenSourceShakespeare` and `Perseus` databases.

 Terminal attached to application: